uri-ustrell/holidays-calendar-nextjs/README.md

 ## Description

-Simple calendar that displays the public holidays of a country.PI)
+Simple calendar that displays the public holidays of a country.